emacs-mirror/emacs/mps/manual/source/topic/scanning.rst

     Some compilers generate better code if you use :c:func:`MPS_FIX12`, and some if you use :c:func:`MPS_FIX1` and :c:func:`MPS_FIX2`.
-There's no substitute for experiment.
+There's no substitute for measurement.

 Here's the macro ``FIX`` defined by the toy Scheme interpreter::